OutSystems/docs-support/src/community/customer-portal.md

 * Access to OutSystems Customer Portal
 * Can register support cases but will only be able to view the cases they have created.
-* Will receive notifications regarding maintenance and disruptive events.

 ### How to add a new member